Climate change: Lord Deben says street lights not needed in rural areas

 Giving evidence to Parliament's Housing, Communities and Local Government Committee, Lord Deben said: "The pressures to urbanise the countryside are largely antagonistic to dealing with climate change."

-He said streetlighting in rural areas was unnecessary, adding: "When people move into the countryside you just have to say to them, 'this is not the town, we do not have street lighting in this village, you have a torch, that's just how we do it'."
+He said street lighting in rural areas was unnecessary, adding: "When people move into the countryside you just have to say to them, 'this is not the town, we do not have street lighting in this village, you have a torch, that's just how we do it'."

-But Lord Deben, who was environment minister under John Major and Suffolk Coastal MP until 2010, said streetlighting was important in towns where it can make people feel safer and more likely to walk.
+But Lord Deben, who was environment minister under John Major and Suffolk Coastal MP until 2010, said street lighting was important in towns where it can make people feel safer and more likely to walk.

 'SUVs unnecessary'